-Residential Condominiums Units are individual units that are typically part of a larger building site or complex.
+Residential Condominium Units are individual units that are typically part of a larger building site or complex.
 Each unit is described on the condominium plan registered with the Land Titles Office, typically has its own certificate of title, and can be bought and sold separately.
-A residential condominium complex may include both Living Units and Accessory Units.
+A residential condominium complex may include Living Units, Non-residential Units, and Accessory Units.
+Typically the non-residential units (sometimes also Commercial Units) in these buildings are not assessed according to this guide.
+Refer to the Commercial Retail and Office Condominium guide.